-1. Preheat the oven to 180°C/160°C fan/350F/gas mark 4.
-Peel and roughly chop the shallots and put them in a large, oven-proof casserole pot.
-Cook in the oil on a medium heat for 5 minutes or until they start to soften, add a dash of water to help them steam.
-Add the celery and the carrots and continue to cook for a further 5 minutes, before stirring in a tablespoon of flour.
+1. Preheat the oven to 180°C/160°C fan/350°F/gas mark 4.
+Peel and roughly chop the shallots and put them in a large, oven-proof casserole pot with a lid.
+Cook in the oil on a medium heat for 5 minutes or until they start to soften (add a dash of water to help them steam).
+Add the celery and the carrots and continue to cook for a further 5 minutes, before stirring in a tbs of flour.
 Cook for 2 minutes (add another dash of water to stop the flour from sticking to the bottom).

 2. Stir in the tomato puree along with the vegetable stock and the cider.
 Bring to the boil before adding the potatoes, swede, leek, parsnips and a couple of sprigs of thyme.
 Season well with salt and pepper, cover with a lid and pop in the oven and roast for 1 hour.

-3. Meanwhile make your dumplings (these are really easy to make so don’t be daunted).
-In a large mixing bowl, add the flour, vegetarian suet, grated parmesan, goats cheese, freshly chopped parsley/herbs and a good season of salt and pepper.
-(If your goats cheese is quite smooth and creamy, add it in bits so it’s evenly distributed.)
-Give it a good mix with a wooden spoon and add 6 tablespoons of water.
-Give it another stir, before adding 2 more Tbs of water (if needed), until you have a firm, bread-like dough.
-Kneed in the bowl with your hands until the dough comes together (should be a little sticky).
+3. Meanwhile, make the dumplings (these are really easy to make so don’t be daunted).
+In a large mixing bowl, add the flour, vegetarian suet, grated parmesan, goats cheese, freshly chopped parsley/herbs and a good season of salt and pepper (if the goats cheese you use is quite smooth and creamy, add it in bits so it’s evenly distributed).
+Give it a good mix with a wooden spoon and add 6 tbs of water.
+Give it another stir, before adding 2 more tbs of water (if needed), until you have a firm, bread-like dough.
+Knead in the bowl with your hands until the dough comes together (should be a little sticky).
 Using clean hands, pick up a small handful of dough and roll it in-between your palms to make a dumpling.
 Repeat this process until you have 8 evenly sized dumplings.
 Put to one side.